frankshearar/Home/NuGet-Sign-Command.md

  3. Validate that the user has supplied a single certificate through all of the options.
  4. If the certificate is password protected, validate that the user supplied a password using the `-CertificatePassword` option.
 Or prompt the user, when possible.
  5. Validate that the resolved certificate is currently valid.
  7. Validate that the certificate contains a private key or the user has provided the `-CryptographicSignatureProvider` and `-KeyContainer` options.
+Fail if the package contains a private key and the user has provided csp or kc.
  6. Validate that the user has passed a valid timestamper url using the `-Timestamper` option.
  8. Logical validation on all the supplied options.